Alex-Sa-Ms/A3M-Messaging_Middleware_With_EO/Tese/Spur-of-the-moment Problems.md

         1. If link exists (discard if not a newer clock identifier):
             1-LINKING: Link is in a "LINKING" state
                 1. Set link state to ESTABLISHED and save peer's identifier.
+                2. If there is a scheduled retry, cancel it, and dispatch it immediatelly.
+                3. If there isn't a scheduled retry, then, nothing more is required.
                 NOTE: If the link state is LINKING, then a link message has already been sent and due to the symmetry of the linking procedure, the peer should also establish the LINK on his side.
             1-ESTABLISHED: